 After all of our guest went home, my wonderful wife and I started a working honeymoon.
 We packed up our WV bug, that we gave Brooke.
 We spent 28 fabulous days in this car go from ILL, MO, OK, TX, and TENN.
 And back home again without having a fight.

-Therapy Association Anniversary Spring Conference, in MO.
+When we were in ILL.
+And MO.
+That was that business part of our trip.
+I spoke at Benedictine University in Lisle, Illinois and for the Physical Therapy Association Anniversary Spring Conference, in MO.
 This is how life should be, being able spend our life together in business and relaxation.

-do more speaking engagement, of course it is nice to make an income from what
+You may ask why I want to do more speaking engagement, of course it is nice to make an income from what you enjoy doing.
+More importantly I want to let people know anyone can reach the goals if they find their drive.

 A few weeks after our return from the trip I had a stand at World of Possibilities Disabilities Expo